2008 NCAA Division I men's lacrosse tournament: Championship: Syracuse vs. Johns Hopkins

 On Memorial Day, Monday May 26, Syracuse defeated Johns Hopkins in the national championship game 13–10 in front of 48,970 fans at Gillette Stadium.
 This game set the attendance record for the NCAA lacrosse championship game and for any NCAA outdoor championship.
 This marks the 10th victory in a national championship game for the Syracuse program.
 This is John Desko's, Syracuse's Head coach, fourth championship in his ten-year career at Syracuse.

 The Orange were led by midfielder Dan Hardy with a team-high three goals, fifth-year Senior face-off specialist Danny Brennan who scored his first career goal, and attackman Mike Leveille, the tournament's Most Outstanding Player honoree and 2008 Tewaaraton Trophy winner, who recorded three points on one goal and two assists.

-Syracuse goalkeeper John Galloway became the first true freshman goaltender in NCAA history to record 16 wins in one season, and just the fourth to win an NCAA title.
+Syracuse goalkeeper John Galloway became the first freshman goaltender in NCAA history to record 16 wins in one season, and just the fourth to win an NCAA title.

 Johns Hopkins' Paul Rabil played an outstanding game leading his team with career-high six goals and one assist in the losing effort.
 In addition, Blue Jay netminder Michael Gvozden made 20 saves, the most saves in a Championship game since Maryland's Brian Dougherty in 1995.